ldu3/ChromPolymerDB_tutorial/README.md

 <!-- GETTING STARTED -->
 ## Structure data analysis
-Both bead structure data (position data) and bead distance data of the selected region can be downloaded and do the downstream analysis.
+Both bead structure data (position data) and bead distance data of the selected region can be downloaded and used for downstream analysis.
 Please check the following codes for more details.

 <p align="center">
   <img src="image/data_download.png" alt="Download_example" title="Download_example" width="400"/>